-As a committed social entrepreneur, leading contractor and repairs and maintenance specialist, HMS, has a long history of investing financially and socially into the creation of employment and training opportunities for people across the North West, with over £14 million of its profits invested into meaningful projects – with £8.4 million Gift Aided to the Torus Foundation – since its inception in 2011.
+As a committed social entrepreneur, we have a long history of investing financially and socially into the creation of employment and training opportunities for people across the North West, with over £14 million of our commercial profits being invested into meaningful projects – with £8.4 million Gift Aided to the Torus Foundation since 2011.

-This commitment to investing and nurturing new talent across the sector is central to what HMS does, so the organisation has joined the National Housing Federation’s Homes at the Heart campaign to promise to actively contribute to recovery of the sector and the nation, post-Coronavirus, through increasing access to paid apprenticeships and training opportunities locally.
+This commitment to investing in and nurturing new talent across the sector is central to what we do, so we have joined the National Housing Federation's Homes at the Heart campaign and promise to actively contribute to the recovery of the sector and the nation, post-Coronavirus, through increasing access to paid apprenticeships and training opportunities locally.

 Shining a light on how investing in social housing will boost the economy after lockdown through the stimulation of trade and creation of jobs, the Homes at Heart campaign is supported by Housing Associations and Registered Providers across the country, with HMS and the Torus Group, adding their names to the list.

 Former apprentice turned Managing Director of HMS, Paul Worthington, explains: “I understand the importance of apprenticeships first-hand and know how pivotal they can be in supporting people into a career they love.
 The ability to learn while working is an amazing opportunity and one we are proud to offer”.

 “As Managing Director, I am passionate about investing in construction’s next generation, and as a company I love to see how many people have benefitted from the paid apprenticeship and training opportunities we offer.

 This passion is evident through our pledge to take on 12 paid trainees in September, as part of the ILM Access to Work Programme, as well as recommencing our Apprentice Programme early in the new year.